Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Introduction to Clinical Engineering focuses on the engineering practice where applied within the healthcare delivery system, often defined as clinical engineering.
+Introduction to Clinical Engineering focuses on the engineering practice applied within the healthcare delivery system, often defined as clinical engineering.
 Readers will explore the fundamental concepts integral to the support of healthcare technology to advance patient care.
 Clinical engineers have as their primary mission the availability of appropriate medical devices, utilized by trained clinicians, to promote safe and effective medical care.
 This unique and interdisciplinary field is part of the healthcare team and serves as the connection between engineering and medicine.

 - Offers readers an in-depth look into the support and implementation of existing medical technology used for patient care in a clinical setting